-Component Contents Introduction • Set out the objectives, scope and approach of the Review and specify any relevant limitations (e.g. information gaps, the Project-Related Corporate Loan is limited to high risk areas as defined by Principle 7 of the EP) • This should include clear identification of 'the Project' with a suitable description including: items to provide a sense of scale (e.g. production capacity, number of people employed, area of site), any associated facilities and the location, the context and the level of influence the Project has on these facilities, the timelines and development phases, and the approach and methodology, (e.g. desktop review, site visit, interviews).
+Component Contents Introduction • Set out the objectives, scope and approach of the Review and specify any relevant limitations (e.g. information gaps). • This should include clear identification of 'the Project' with a suitable description including: items to provide a sense of scale (e.g. production capacity, number of people employed, area of site), any associated facilities 2 and the location, the context and the level of influence the Project has on these facilities, the timelines and phases throughout the Project Development Lifecycle, and the approach and methodology, (e.g. desktop review, site visit, interviews).

-&lt;sup>1 As defined in EP (dated June 2013).
+1 As defined in EP4 (dated July 2020).

-&lt;sup>2 Associated facilities are those as described under International Finance Corporation (IFC) Performance Standard 1.
+2 Associated facilities are those as described under International Finance Corporation (IFC) Performance Standard 1.

-Component Contents Standards The report should clearly name 'the Applicable Standards' that are being used as the reference framework against which the Review of the Project is being undertaken.
-Evaluation The Review must include a summary of the main environmental and social risks and potential impacts of the Project.
-The Review must include the evaluation of the Environmental and Social Assessment, Environmental and Social Management Plan (ESMP), Environmental and Social Management System (ESMS), Stakeholder Engagement documentation, and grievance mechanism against the Applicable Standards.
-Adequacy of the management, mitigation, monitoring and compensation measures, including the ESMS, the ESMP, and the thematic action or management plans (e.g. corrective action plan, resettlement action plan).
-Adequacy of the cumulative impact assessment (as required by the Applicable Standards).
+Component Contents Standards • The report should clearly name 'the Applicable Standards' that are being used as the reference framework against which the Review of the Project is being undertaken.

+Component Contents Component Evaluation The Review must include a summary of the main environmental and social risks and potential impacts of the Project.
+The Review must include the evaluation of the Environmental and Social Impact Assessment (ESIA), Environmental and Social Management Plan (ESMP), Environmental and Social Management System (ESMS), Stakeholder Engagement Plan (SEP) and documentation, and grievance mechanism against the Applicable Standards.
+The Review must include an evaluation of assessments of potential adverse Human Rights impacts and climate change risks as part of the ESIA or other Assessment (as required by EP4 and other Applicable Standards).
+Adequacy of the management, mitigation, monitoring and compensation measures, including the ESMS, the ESMP, the SEP and the thematic action or management plans (e.g. corrective action plan, Resettlement Action Plan (RAP), Indigenous Peoples Plan (IPP)).
+Adequacy of the cumulative impact assessment (as required by the Applicable Standards) and transboundary impacts assessment, if applicable.
 Applicability and adequacy of the assessment of associated facilities.
 In the case of existing facilities, assessment of the Project's environmental and social performance based on site visit observations (if required) and records/documentation review.
 The Project's capacity and resources to successfully manage the environmental and social risks and impacts, and to address the identified gaps in accordance with the Applicable Standards, or if additional capacity and resources are required.
 The Review should aim to demonstrate in a comprehensive, clear and transparent manner how the Project does or does not meet the requirements of the Applicable Standards.
 There are many ways of presenting this, for example in the form of tables, lists, or a narrative.
-The format chosen should clearly demonstrate compliance with, or identify gaps against, the Applicable Standards, and be organised by main topic (e.g. E &amp; S Assessment, Stakeholder Engagement, monitoring).
-An example format for a gap analysis is shown in Exhibit I. Where gaps against the Applicable Standards are identified, the Review should provide clear recommendations to address the gaps, and identify whether the gaps represent a significant issue and can (or cannot)
+The format chosen should clearly demonstrate compliance with, or presenting this, for example in the form of tables, lists, or a narrative.

-Component Contents EP Action Plan (AP) Where gaps against the Applicable Standards are identified, the Review should include a stand-alone EP AP that aggregates the gaps identified, and can be easily incorporated into the loan documentation.
-Further guidance on the structure of the EP AP is detailed further on page 5 and in Exhibit II.
+Component Con itents EP Action Plan (AP) • Where gaps against the Applicable Standards are identified, the Review should include a stand-alone EP AP that aggregates the gaps identified and can be easily incorporated into the loan documentation. • Further guidance on the structure of the EP AP is detailed further on page 5 and in Exhibit II.
 Appendices • It may be appropriate to include relevant appendices (e.g. photologs, drawings/figures, list of documents reviewed) to enhance and support the understanding of the Project and the Review.
-Categorisation The Review should include recommendations on the categorisation of the Project.
+Categorisation • The Review should include recommendations on the categorisation of the Project.
 Further guidance on categorisation is provided below.